soundsignature/WP3_T7/README.md

 NEW_ONTOLOGY = 'Ship,Biological,...' # Top level to group labels
 UNWANTED_LABELS = 'Tursiops,SpermWhale,...' # Labels to drop
 TEST_SIZE = # Size of the test set in decimal format (e.g. 0.3)
+MIN_DURATION = # The amount of seconds that each signal should atleast have to be preserved on the dataset CLASSES_FILTER_TIME # A set of classes to apply this min_duration filter.
+Should be formatted like this: 'Delphinids,Tursiops'.
+If we want to apply the filter to all our classes simply use an empy string (CLASSES_FILTER_TIME = '')

 # Train parameters
 ANNOTATIONS_PATHS= 'path/to/data1,path/to/data1,...'